Satkara beef: Ingredients

-Vegetable oil, cinnamon, cardamom, fenugreek seeds, salt, onions, paste of garlic and ginger, beef chuck, chilli powder, turmeric, ground coriander and cumin, garam masala, Hatkora and a tomato.
+Vegetable oil, cinnamon, cardamom, fenugreek seeds, salt, onions, paste of garlic and ginger, beef chuck, chilli powder, turmeric, ground coriander and cumin, garam masala, satkara peel and a tomato.

 Procedure

 Oil is heated in a large, heavy bottomed, non-stick saucepan.
 Then cinnamon, bay leaves, cardamom, star anise and fenugreek seeds are added to reheat for swirling in the oil to release the flavours.
 Adding beef, salt, spices and green chilies it is stirred for a while and then covered.
-Cutting the piece of Hatkhora into wedges and then chop each wedge into small pieces.
-Hatkhora is added then followed up some hot water.
-When the curry is boiled, it is simmered for a while.
-After that chopped coriander is added until the meat is tender.
+Cutting the piece of satkara into wedges and then chop each wedge into small pieces.
+Satkara is added then followed up some hot water.

-Serve
+Serving

-The dish is served with glutinous rice or boiled white rice, a salad of cucumber, tomatoes and onions are used as a side dish.
-It is also eaten with Pilau, Khichdi and Paratha.
+The dish is served with glutinous rice or boiled white rice; a salad of cucumber, tomatoes and onions is a typical side dish.
+It is also eaten with pilau, khichdi and paratha.